 There are few things as frustrating as hearing that your flight was delayed — or worse, cancelled.
 A disrupted flight can wreak havoc on your journey and completely ruin your travel plans.
 You may be left stranded at the airport, missing out on bookings that you have already paid for — such as tours, events, and concerts.
 Sometimes, you may even miss out on special events at your destination, such as a wedding or an important business meeting.

-Though EC 261 is one of the world’s most comprehensive air passenger rights regulations, not all disrupted flights are eligible for flight delay compensation from Ariana Afghan Airlines.
+Though UK 261 is one of the world’s most comprehensive air passenger rights regulations, not all disrupted flights are eligible for flight delay compensation from Ariana Afghan Airlines.

 As mentioned before, only Ariana Afghan Airlines flight delays that occur while departing from an EU airport are covered.
-If your flight departed from a non-EU airport, EC 261 does not provide coverage.
+If your flight departed from a non-EU airport, UK 261 does not provide coverage.

 Another notable exception is if the flight was disrupted by extraordinary circumstances, which are situations over which the airline has no control.
 This includes severe weather conditions, medical emergencies, security threats, political unrest, and airport staff strikes.